alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-import-drugs-and-medicines.markdown

 ###Apply for an import licence

-- register online for a[controlled drugs licence](https://eforms.homeoffice.gov.uk/outreach/drugs_registration.ofml)
+- register online for a [controlled drugs licence](https://eforms.homeoffice.gov.uk/outreach/drugs_registration.ofml)
 - [log in once you've registered](https://eforms.homeoffice.gov.uk/outreach/DrugsConsole.ofml).

 You should get your licence within 16 weeks.
 The licence is valid for 3 months.